Jubal Early: Serving under Stonewall Jackson

 At the Battle of Antietam, Early ascended to division command when his commander, Alexander Lawton, was wounded on September 17, 1862, after Lawton had assumed that division command while Maj.
 Gen. Ewell recovered after a wound received at Second Manassas caused amputation of his leg.
 At Fredericksburg, Early and his troops saved the day by counterattacking the division of Maj.
 Gen. George Meade, which penetrated a gap in Jackson's lines.
 Impressed by Early's performance, Gen. Lee retained him as commander of what had been Ewell's division; Early formally received a promotion to major general on January 17, 1863.

 During the Chancellorsville campaign, which began on May 1, 1863, Lee gave Early 9,000 men to defend Fredericksburg at Marye's Heights against superior forces (4 divisions) under Maj.
 Gen. John Sedgwick.
 Early was able to delay the Union forces and pin down Sedgwick while Lee and Jackson attacked the rest of the Union troops to the west.
-Sedgwick's eventual attack on Early up Marye's Heights on May 3, 1863 is sometimes known as the Second Battle of Fredericksburg.
-However, after the battle, Early engaged in a newspaper war with Brig.
+Sedgwick's eventual attack on Early up Marye's Heights on May 3, 1863, is sometimes known as the Second Battle of Fredericksburg.
+After the battle, Early engaged in a newspaper war with Brig.
 Gen. William Barksdale of Mississippi (a former newspaperman and congressman), who had commanded a division under Maj.
 Gen. Lafayette McLaws in the First Corps, until Gen. Lee told the two officers to stop their public feud.
-Furthermore, General Stonewall Jackson died on May 10, 1863 of a wound received from his own sentry on the night of May 2, 1863, and the recovered Lt.
+Jackson died on May 10, 1863, of a wound received from his own sentry on the night of May 2, 1863, and the recovered Lt.
 Gen. Richard S. Ewell assumed command of the Second Corps.